Roberto-1998/jenkins_ci_cd_mern_app/README.md

 ## 🌍 Environment Variables

-All sensitive data and database configuration are stored in `docker-compose.env`:
+All sensitive data and database configuration are stored in `.env`:

 ```env
 MONGO_INITDB_ROOT_USERNAME=mongoadmin